Articles

 K9 Training Specialist

-A What?
+A what?

-I know, I know, I get that all the time.
-I’m a German bred versatile hunting dog, there aren’t that many of me around so I won’t blame you for not knowing.
-Don’t expect however, to see me on the cover of the Dog World or even Dr. Fosters catalog, that’s just not going to happen.
-Those magazines are all reserved for the so called K9 Supreme Race, the Labs.
+Yeah, I know.
+I get that all the time.
+I’m a German-bred versatile hunting dog—not exactly common around here—so I don’t blame you for not knowing.
+And don’t expect to see me on the cover of Dog World or the Dr. Foster’s catalog either.
+Those covers are always reserved for the so-called “K9 Supreme Race”… the Labs.

 Ha!
-Yeah Right, Whatever!
-Or as my ancestors would say Vat Eber,
+Yeah, right.
+Whatever.
+Or as my ancestors would say, Vat eber.

-Anyway, he started taking me to different places and introducing me to all these really nice people who love to fuss over me.
-At first glance, I know most people are thinking, What an ugly dog!
-But I like to consider myself the handsomest of all ugly dogs, Queen of the all Pigs if you will.
+After a while, he started taking me to different places and introducing me to all these people who absolutely love fussing over me.
+At first glance, most of them probably think, “What an ugly dog!”
+But I like to think of myself as the handsomest of all ugly dogs—Queen of the Pigs, if you will.

 For any questions, don’t hesitate to contact Jorge A. Fleming with K9-Training Specialist, LLC in Maryland at 301-980-2204 or through our contact form.